 This easy DIY gave the IKEA shelves so much charm and character!
+The cottagecore design trend is filled with beautiful scalloped furniture and I am excited to incorporate it into my daughter’s bedroom.
 Today I am sharing a tutorial on how to easily make a scalloped hanging shelf using an IKEA picture ledge.
 To be clear, this can be replicated on any shelving using these simple steps.

 *[affiliate links may be used, thanks for supporting building bluebird!
 Scroll to the bottom of the post for a full resource list]